 Mortgage offers will not be extended, completion of the mortgage must take place by the mortgage offer expiry date.

-The property must have been owned by the applicant(s) for a minimum period of six months prior to application date, except where the property has been inherited by the new owners.
-Applications to remortgage a property currently used as a main residence on a Buy to Let basis are not acceptable.
+The property needs to have been owned by the applicant(s) for a minimum of six months prior to the application date.
+The only exception to this is where the property has been inherited.

 Portability means that your client can move (or 'port') their existing mortgage scheme to purchase a new property.